uzluisf/CS460-notes/notes/03-grammars-syntax.md

 The brackets, braces, and parentheses in the EBNF extensions are **metasymbols**, which means they are notational tools and not terminal symbols in the syntactic entities they help describe.

+## Attribute Grammars

+Context-free grammars (CFGs) allow us to specify the regular expressions that we use to create words and other strings for our input string of characters and they allow us to parse our programs, however they aren't always useful in specifying the meaning of a statement or an expression.

+This is why **attribute grammars** are important; they give us a way to do this in a notation that complements BNF and they allow us to specify the semantic requirements of the language that we can use together with BNF.

+An **attribute grammar** is an extension to a context-free grammar that's used to describe features of a programming language that cannot be described in BNF or can only be described in BNF with great difficulty.
+Examples:

+* Describing the rules that float variables can be assigned integer values but the reverse is not true is difficult to describe completely in BNF.

+* The rule requiring that all variables must be declared before being used is impossible to describe in BNF.